hmrc/api-hub-applications/README.md

 This service uses IDMS to create and retrieve client identifiers and secrets and also authorised scopes.

-Two insances of IDMS are used: primary and secondary.
+Two instances of IDMS are used: primary and secondary.
 The primary instance represents the environment this service is deployed to.
 The secondary instance represents the test environment for the primary environment.

 IDMS is only available in production and QA.
 For other environments we rely on a stubbed implementation called identity-management-service-stubs.

+In production the primary IDMS is accessed via HODS Proxy and Scrubbing Centre.
+The secondary IDMS is in QA.
+We connect out via the Squid proxy and back in via ebridge to the QA environment.
+We cannot then connect directly out via HODS Proxy so have our own MDTP proxy component, identitiy-management-service-proxy.
+This forwards calls to the real IDMS.

 Each instance of IDMS requires a client identifier and secret to be configured for use when authenticating calls.